krustlet/krustlet/docs/how-to/aks.md

 ```

 This specific tutorial will be running krustlet on another Azure VM; however,
-you can follow these steps from any device that can access the internet.
+you can follow these steps from any device that can start a web server on an IP
+accessible from the Kubernetes control plane.

 ## Instructions